am4nd6/autonomous-robot-car/README.md

-# autonomous-robot-car
-Autonomous robot car using Arduino, Time of Flight (VL53L0X) and ultrasonic sensors for precise obstacle detection and smart navigation.

 # Autonomous Robot Car with TOF and Ultrasonic Sensors 🚗🤖

 This project is an **autonomous robot car** designed to detect obstacles and navigate without human intervention.